RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

 Day 6 (December 15th)
 ---

   Today I configured the the reset button and connected it to a function.
 I just reused the concepts I learned for creating and positioning buttons, nothing new about the reset button.
-So I know the **reset_game()** function needs to do two things: reset the **global** variable
+So I know the **reset_game()** function needs to do three things: reset the **global** variable, **current_player**, reset 3x3 grid of buttons back to their original blank state, and clear the winner/draw message.
+The first part was easy: calling the global variable **current_player** and setting it back to "X." The next step was to clear the board, reverting each button to a blank state.
+To do this, I used the same two nested **for loops** with **range(3)** in the "create 3x3 grid" part of the program.
+After that it was just a matter of using **buttons[row][col].config(text = "")**.
+Lastly, to remove the winnner/draw message I used the same **.config()** method but outside of the two **for loops** becuase it only needed to happen once.
+  Now, I will spend the final days preparing for my presentation, because even though people tell me I don't seem nervous while presenting, my mind is always frantically racing when I have to present anything.
+So I'll plan everything so things go smoothly and naturally.

+---
+Day 7 (December 16th)
+---